-About Me
+About

 Hi, I'm Tyler Renshaw, PhD.

 I am an Associate Professor in the Psychology Department at Utah State University.
-I've been at USU since January 2018.
+I've worked at USU since January 2018.
 Before that, I was faculty in the Psychology Department at Louisiana State University from July 2012 to December 2017.

 At USU, I work in our School Psychology PhD and EdS programs.
 I'm the current Director of Training; I teach grad seminars on school-based mental health services; and I supervise clinical training in schools.
 I also run the School Mental Health Lab and mentor a team of fabulous PhD students.